-More and more people are becoming educated with different training techniques, training monitoring, heart rate and training zones etc. even if it is just with your personal fitness monitor such as a Fitbit.
+More and more people are becoming educated with different training techniques, training monitoring, heart rate and training zones etc. even if it is just with your personal fitness monitor such as a Polar watch.

 The Wattbike was created and launched in 2008 to provide an affordable indoor bike, used for training and testing that is suitable for everyone from school children to elite athletes.